Leslie Isben Rogge

-Leslie Isben Rogge (born March 8, 1940) is an American prisoner who was the first on the FBI's Ten Most Wanted Fugitives list to be apprehended due to the internet.
+Leslie Isben Rogge (born March 8, 1940) is an American bank robber who was the first on the FBI's Ten Most Wanted Fugitives list to be apprehended due to the internet.
+He is currently serving a 65-year sentence at the Federal Correctional Institution, Sheridan.

 Biography

 Rogge was born in Seattle, Washington on March 8, 1940.

 Rogge was imprisoned at the United States Penitentiary in Leavenworth, Kansas, during the 1970s for car theft and grand larceny.
 He was later convicted and sentenced to 25 years for a 1984 bank robbery in Key Largo, Florida.
 In September 1985, he bribed a corrections officer and escaped from prison in Moscow, Idaho.

 Following his escape, he went on to commit additional bank robberies, including one at an Exchange Bank branch in El Dorado, Arkansas, and at a bank in High Point, North Carolina, in 1986.
 On January 24, 1990, Rogge became the 430th Fugitive to be added to the FBI Ten Most Wanted Fugitives list, where he remained for the next six years.
 He was featured on the television program Unsolved Mysteries and on America's Most Wanted five times.
 In 1991, he also robbed a bank in Webb City, Missouri.

 Rogge's approach involved determining which bank would be a more viable option for carrying out a robbery and meticulously planning an escape plan by deciding in which vehicle would be fastest to escape.
 When Rogge and his partner robbed a particular bank, they used the police scanner to monitor the state of the bank's alarm system and keep track of police activity.
 Meanwhile, Rogge would walk calmly and wait.
 When they escaped, a timed smoke bomb set the previous night would explode, providing a distraction for their escape.